elsonpulikkan96/k8s-kubeadmv1.34.0-1M-2S/install-K8s:1:34.md

 kubeadm token create --print-join-command

 ```
-Once the join command is retrieved from the control plane, execute it in node-1 and node-2
+Once the join command is retrieved from the control plane, execute the generate values on node-1 and node-2

 ```sh